SynBioDex/SBOLExplorer/README.md

 # SBOLExplorer

 SBOLExplorer is a service that simplifies the process of analyzing and searching for parts within genetic design repositories.
-For questions, contact Eric Yu at <ejyu99@gmail.com>

 # Installation
 1. These installation steps assume you have the latest version of SynBioHub up and running on http://localhost:7777.
 For instructions, see https://github.com/SynBioHub/synbiohub.